Karen Irvin, PhD, LMFT

-Karen Irvin, PhD, LMFT received her bachelor’s degree from Ball State University, majoring in secondary education.
+Karen Irvin, PhD, LMFT, received her bachelor’s degree from Ball State University, majoring in secondary education.
 After teaching at the secondary level for six years, she obtained her master’s and doctorate in Family Social Science from the University of Minnesota.
 She worked with Hennepin County Court Services Domestic Relations Division for six years, serving as a mediator, counselor, and custody evaluator, and worked in a supervisory capacity for four years.
 Dr. Irvin has been in private practice as the owner and director of Minnesota Mediation & Counseling Center since 1981.
 She recently retired from her clinical practice in which she specialized in working with separating and divorcing individuals, couples, and families, providing mediation, parenting consulting, custody evaluations, and closure therapy.
 She has also provided mediation and parenting consulting workshops and training throughout the United States and internationally.
 Dr. Irvin was on the marriage and family therapy faculty of Argosy University for six years, and is currently adjunct faculty at St. Mary’s University.
-She presently serves on the Alternative Dispute Resolution Ethics Board.
+She is the past Chair of the Alternative Dispute Resolution Ethics Board.
 Dr. Irvin’s current professional focus is teaching, training, and consultation.